Victorian Turkish baths: Local authority provision of Turkish baths

 The first municipal bath in Wales opened as part of Newport's public baths in 1890 and remained the only one until the 1950s.
-Designed by the Borough Engineer, Conyers Kirby, they comprised three hot rooms, a shampooing room, plunge pool, and a large cooling-room.
+Designed by the Borough Engineer, Conyers Kirby, it comprised three hot rooms, a shampooing room, plunge pool, and a large cooling-room.
 The baths employed a superintendent and his wife (to supervise the women's baths) who were paid 35s per week with residence, coal and gas.
 An 'Engineer, boilerman and stoker' was paid 30s per week, and male, female, and boy attendants 21s, 15s, and 6s respectively.
 These latter wages contrasted unfavourably with the cost of a first-class bath (2s) and a second-class bath (1s, on Saturdays only).
 The baths, regularly upgraded, remained open till 1985.

 Different legislation relating to the provision of Turkish baths applied in Scotland and Ireland.
 Nevertheless, Paisley (the first in Scotland) and Kilkenny (the only one in Ireland) were among the eight local authorities to open them between 1867 and 1875.